ecaoile/Lab02-Unit-Testing/README.md

 **Version**: 1.0.0

 ## Overview
-This application provides a demonstration of how unit testing works.
+This application provides an ATM that lets users view balance, withdraw, or deposit money.

 ## Getting Started
 The following is required to run the program.